D’var Torah (noun; plural: Divrei Torah): Literally “word(s) of Torah,” learnings and reflections on the weekly Torah portion (there are 54 portions).

 Art d’var: Commentary on Torah through a related work of art.

-24th/25th weekly portion in the Book of Leviticus
+32nd and 33rd weekly portions in the Book of Leviticus

 This post has been contributed by a third party.
 The opinions, facts and any media content are presented solely by the author, and JewishBoston assumes no responsibility for them.
 Want to add your voice to the conversation?
 Publish your own post here.
 MORE